 Introduction

-Carotidynia, also known as Fay syndrome or TIPIC syndrome, is a very rare vascular disorder presenting with unilateral neck and facial pain.
+Carotidynia, also known as Fay syndrome or transient perivascular inflammation of the carotid artery (TIPIC) syndrome, is a very rare disorder presenting with unilateral neck and facial pain.
 Carotidynia is classified as an idiopathic neck pain syndrome and is associated with point tenderness over the bifurcation of the carotid artery.
+The pain may radiate to the ear or forehead.
 Symptoms are made worse by head movements, chewing, yawning, coughing, or swallowing.
 Increased pulsations are noted in the associated carotid artery.
-Carotidynia presents mostly unilaterally; however, bilateral cases have been reported.[1][2]
+Carotidynia is most commonly unilateral; however, bilateral cases have been reported.[1][2]

 Etiology